Is Your Ex Turning Your Child Against You?

 Parental alienation intimidates or manipulates children into believing a loving parent is a bad parent and the cause of all their problems.
 Parental alienation is entirely unrelated to actual child abuse when a child rejects an abusive parent as a self-protection strategy.

-What Should Fathers Know About Parental Alienation?
+What Should Fathers Know About Father Parental Alienation?

 Parental alienation is the process through which a child becomes estranged from one parent due to psychological manipulation by the other parent.
 The estrangement may manifest as fear, hostility, or disrespect and may extend to other relatives or parties.